float3/float3.github.io/content/blog/post0.md

 # Why did I decide to make a new conflicting standard [xkcd](https://xkcd.com/927/)

-I was frustrated with 12 TET and watched a video on Just Intonation, I immediately realized the impracticality of it so I decided to make my own even more practical version.
+I was frustrated with 12 TET and watched a video on Just Intonation, I immediately realized the impracticality of it so I decided to make my own even less practical version.

 # What makes one interval nice and another unpleasant